JorryJoestar/ZetaDB/README.md

 # ZetaDB

-ZetaDB is a relational database that based on Golang and lex&yacc.
+ZetaDB is a relational database that based on lex&yacc and Golang.
+It is now deployed on a server so you can connect and test it through a client provided below.

 ## Set Up